Chanua

 school visits and observations in class

-context mapping with generative exercises
+context mapping with generative methods

 low-fidelity prototype testing